Darlanne Fluegel: Personal life

-From 1983 until 2004, Fluegel was married to Michael Ira Small.
-They had two children.
+From 1983 until 2004, Fluegel was married to Michael Ira Small, a rodeo rider who also acted under the stage name Michael Moore.
+They had two children, a daughter and a son.

 Death

 Fluegel was diagnosed at age 56 with early-onset Alzheimer's disease.
 On December 15, 2017, she died from the disease at her home in Orlando, Florida.
 Fluegel's body was cremated and her ashes were given to family members.